Skip to content

 • Distorted vision

-Depending on the severity of symptoms, the case should be discussed with a specialist to plan a surgical date.
+Depending on how severe the symptoms are, discuss your case with a specialist and plan a surgical date together.

 Dr. Ahmed Shaarawy treats cataracts using femtosecond laser-assisted surgery or phacoemulsification ("phaco").
-Phacoemulsification is the most modern approach to cataract surgery: an ultrasound device fragments and removes the cataract through a tiny incision.
-With phaco, the surgeon implants a foldable intraocular lens through an incision that may be as small as 1.8 mm, and no sutures are required.
-Anaesthesia varies with each patient's case, but topical anaesthesia is most common.
+Phaco is the most modern approach to cataract surgery: an ultrasound device fragments the clouded lens and removes it through a tiny incision.
+The surgeon then implants a foldable intraocular lens through an opening that may be as small as 1.8 mm — no sutures required.
+Anaesthesia is tailored to each patient's case, though topical (drop) anaesthesia is the most common choice.

 When Does Vision Stabilise After Cataract Surgery?

-Recovery varies between patients, but most people see clearly within a few days of surgery and can return to normal activities within a week.
-Cataracts do not return once removed, though some patients later develop posterior capsular opacification (sometimes called "after-cataract") — a clouding of the membrane behind the lens implant.
-This is treated quickly and painlessly with a YAG laser.
+Recovery varies from patient to patient, but most people see clearly within a few days and are back to normal activities within a week.
+A removed cataract does not come back.
+Some patients do later develop posterior capsular opacification (sometimes called "after-cataract") — a clouding of the membrane behind the lens implant — and this is treated quickly and painlessly with a YAG laser.
 Follow Cornea Clinic on Facebook.

 Is your vision getting cloudy?